awoladhossain/All-learning/OOP/Basic.md

 ```java
 class Person {
     constructor(public name: string, public age: number) {}

     greet(): string {
         return `আমার নাম ${this.name}, আমার বয়স ${this.age}`;
     }
 }
 ```

+### difference between extends and implements?

+1. `Extends`: A class can extend another class (child extending parent by inheriting his characteristics).
+Interface as well inherit (using keyword extends) another interface.
+ `Implements`: A class can implement an interface

+2. `Extends`:Sub class extending super class may not override all of the super class methods `Implements`:Class implementing interface has to implement all the methods of the interface.

+3. `Extends`:Class can only extend a single super class.
+    `Implements`: Class can implement any number of interfaces.

+### different access modifiers:
+1. `Default access modifier` is without any access specifier data members, class and methods, and are accessible within the same package.
+2. `Private access modifiers` are marked with the keyword private, and are accessible only within class, and not even accessible by class from the same package.
+3. `Protected access modifiers` can be accessible within the same package or subclasses from different packages.
+4. `Public access modifiers` are accessible from everywhere.

+### constructor

+- A Constructor is a method without a return type and has the same name as the class name.
+When we create an object, a default constructor allocates memory for the object during the compilation of Java code.
+Constructors are used to initialize objects and set initial values for object attributes.

+### difference between Runtime and compile-time polymorphism

+1. `Compile Time Polymorphism:` Call is resolved by a compiler in compile-time polymorphism.
+ `Runtime Polymorphism:` Call is not resolved by the compiler in runtime polymorphism.

+2. `Compile Time Polymorphism:`It is also known as static binding and method overloading.
+ `Runtime Polymorphism:` It is also known as dynamic, late, and method overriding.

+3. `Compile Time Polymorphism:` Same name methods with different parameters or methods with the same signature and different return types are compile-time polymorphism.
+ `Runtime Polymorphism:` Same name method with the same parameters or signature associated in different classes are called method overriding.